bryanedds/Nu/README.md

 This repository hosts several projects, including -

 - ![Alt text](Nu/Promotional/Nu Icon.png?raw=true "Nu Game Engine"), the **Nu Game Engine**, a cross-platform F# 2D game engine built in the functional style.
 Uses SDL2 and Farseer Physics.
-- the programming language **Aml**, a common language for building DSLs on top of using F#.
 - the small but potentially useful F# code library **Prime** (interesting features, but lacks unit tests).
 - the sample game **BlazeVector**.